abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene_overview.rst

       * **Dimension variables**: these variables allow to add side constraints like time-windows, capacities, etc. and denote some quantities (the *dimensions*) along the routes.

-    From now on in this section, we only use the internal ``int64`` indices.
+    From now on in this section, we only use the internal ``int64`` indices except if the indices are explicitly of type ``NodeIndex``.
 This is worth a warning:

     ..  warning::

-        For the rest of this section, we only use the internal ``int64`` indices.
+        For the rest of this section, we only use the internal ``int64`` indices except if the indices are explicitly of type ``NodeIndex``.

 Path variables
 ^^^^^^^^^^^^^^^^^^^^^^^^